Engee documentation

 Yes

-# Linear power gain (dB)description missing
+# Linear power gain (dB)the description is missing

 Real number